Zapain is commonly prescribed for moderate to severe pain and is an opioid drug.

 Co-codamol overdose

-If taking Zapain causes you to become excessively drowsy or confused to the point that you cannot remember when you took your last dose, it is essential to let your doctor know.
-Experiencing these side effects could cause you to accidentally take more than you are prescribed.
+If taking Zapain causes you to become excessively tired or confused to the point that you cannot remember when you took your last dose, it is essential to let your doctor know.
+Experiencing these side effects could cause you to take more than you are prescribed accidentally.

-Deliberate abuse of Zapain and Zapain addiction can lead to co-codamol overdose, which can result in respiratory arrest, organ failure, coma and death.
+Deliberate misuse of this medication can lead to a co-codamol overdose, resulting in respiratory arrest, organ failure, coma and death.
 Combining Zapain with other depressant drugs such as sleeping pills, benzodiazepines, opioids or alcohol also vastly increases your risk of overdose.

 Symptoms of Cocodamol overdose: